 When considering herbal supplements please look for the "THR" (Traditional Herbal Medicines) logo.
-This shows that a product has been approved as being the correct dose, high quality with correct product information.
-Please also be aware that some herbal medicines have unpredictable purity and strength and can have interactions with other medications.
+This shows that a product has been

-Black Cohosh - This traditional herb can improve hot flushes in some women.
+Black Cohosh - this traditional herb can improve hot flushes in some women.
 It does not improve anxiety or low mood

-St John's Wort - Can help improve low mood.
+St John's Wort - has also been shown to help with symptoms of flushes and sweats.
+It can also help improve lowered mood.
 It does however have some important drug interactions which must be checked before starting.